 - General Theory (96th)

 Excellence in Undergraduate Research

 Sociology faculty mentor a multidisciplinary collection of undergraduate social science researchers, often working in partnership with local organizations such as the Anchorage Mayor's Office, RAIS, Anchorage Community Land Trust, People Mover, and NeighborWorks Anchorage.
-In the past five years, our student researchers have amassed an array of impressive accomplishments:
+Since 2013, our student researchers have amassed an array of impressive accomplishments:

 6 NSF-funded EPSCoR internships